How can I prevent the Office task pane from automatically opening?

 The next time you open Microsoft Word the Task Pane should not open automatically.

 There are some situations where following the above steps will not disable this feature.
-When this occurs you will need to modify the Windows registry.
-If you are unfamiliar with the registry see the registry help page for additional information about the registry and potential problems if the wrong registry values are changed or deleted.
-Below are the steps required for disabling the task pane feature from the Windows registry.
+When this occurs, modify the Windows Registry.
+Below are the steps required for disabling the task pane feature from the Windows Registry.

 - Close out of all programs including any open Microsoft Office programs.